5th Annual National Leadership for Social Justice Institute and Academy:

 Leading Proactive High Achieving Schools for All Students

-This annual professional development opportunity supports state, regional, district leadership, building leadership, and grade level teacher teams to move from a deficit-based system to one that is based on proactive, Integrated, and Comprehensive Services (ICS)™.
-Participants will affirm their commitment to learning to lead for equity and social justice across rural, urban, and suburban districts.
-Teams will engage in a deep equity analysis of their school, district, region, or state and complete an action plan and next steps to increase achievement of all students regardless of sexual orientation, gender identity, race, gender, ability, language, income, and their intersections.
+This annual professional development opportunity supports state, regional, district leadership, building leadership, and grade level teacher teams to move from a deficit-based to proactive system based on Integrated Comprehensive Systems for Equity.
+Participants will affirm their commitment to eliminate inequities across rural, urban, and suburban districts.
+Teams will engage in a deep ICS Equity Audit analysis of their school, district, region, or state and complete an Equity Action Plan based on the ICS Four Cornerstones for integrated, high achieving schools.

 Schools and districts who have completed the Institute in previous years and whom are deeply engaged in the work will help facilitate content and share their achievements and challenges.
 Participants will network and collaborate, and in so doing, develop an on-going community of support and accountability beyond the event.

 - Institute week, free access to ICSequity.org implementation modules, or purchase a year access at Institute discount (contact firstname.lastname@example.org)

 - Option for ICS coaching following the Institute

 - Become an ICS certified site